 “Eric eats a lot of tacos.
 I would trust his judgment.” -Ann Thuy Nguyen, endorsing my review of La Perlita’s barbacoa and al pastor tacos

-I spent the last 4 years writing Triad City Beat‘s food column, and the better part of that time writing the Barstool booze column, too.
-I’ve regularly covered food & drink for Winston-Salem Monthly magazine, and I wrote these freelance food articles as well:
+I spent four years writing Triad City Beat‘s food column, and the better part of that time writing the Barstool booze column, too.
+Here’s some of my freelance food & booze work:

 Creative Loafing Atlanta: Edible History (Paschal’s Restaurant and the Civil Rights Movement)

 Our State Magazine: Coney Island Hot Dogs in Raleigh and Chicago Deep-Dish Pizza in Holly Springs and The Butcher Knows Best and 4 North Carolina Charcuterie Creators and Barbecue, Born & Bred and Delicatessen Counter Culture and A Legendary Peanut Butter Pie in Rocky Mount